Thank You to Our Local Sponsors

 How to Use Scholarship Funds

 Local private schools can choose whether to participate in each of these state scholarship programs.
-You can utilize the School Search map on the Step up for Students website as a starting point, but you should contact a school directly to verify which scholarships they accept.
+You can utilize the School Search on the Step up for Students website as a starting point to find participating schools, but you should contact a school directly to verify which scholarships they accept.
 Remember that scholarship funding and private school enrollment are separate applications – a scholarship does not guarantee admission in a specific private school, and enrolling in a private school does not guarantee a scholarship.

 Private schools also often have merit-based scholarships and need-based financial assistance available directly through the school.
 You can learn more about local schools in our Private School Guide for Lakeland + Polk County.